 Think Quick and You Might Save Thousands or Tens of Thousands of Dollars

 The more decisive you are, the better the chances are to receive the level of compensation necessary to cover expenses.
 Write down and record just about everything at the accident scene and you will have valuable evidence that identifies the other driver and details the accident.
+Sometimes writing down their license plate number will be enough to help you find their insurance info.
 Be as thorough as possible.
 In fact, it will even help to write down a visual description of the other driver.

 Be forthright with your information and your civility just might convince the other driver to provide his or her name and contact information without a lengthy argument.
 When in doubt, ask for the assistance of an attorney and you will be able to return your life to at least a semblance of normalcy knowing a legal specialist is handling the matter on your behalf.